-- (a) one life preserver or buoyant vest for each person on board; and - (b) unless the vessel is a windsurfer or a hobby craft- - (i) two oars and rowlocks, or two paddles; - (ii) one bailer or manual pump; and - (iii) one anchor with not less than fifty feet of rope attached, in effective working condition.
+- (a) one life preserver or buoyant vest for each person on board; and - (b) unless the vessel is a windsurfer or a hobby craft - (i) two oars and rowlocks, or two paddles; - (ii) one bailer or manual pump; and - (iii) one anchor with not less than fifty feet of rope attached, in effective working condition:

-Provided that where the Director is satisfied that any vessel or class of vessel is of such a type that it is not intended, or that it is not necessary, to carry all or any of such equipment, he may, by certificate under his hand, exempt such vessel or class of vessel from all or any of the provisions of subparagraphs (i) to (iii) of paragraph (b).
+Provided that where the Director is satisfied that any vessel or class of vessel is of such a type that it is not intended, or that it is not necessary, to carry all or any of such equipment, that person may, by certificate under that person's hand, exempt such vessel or class of vessel from all or any of the provisions of subparagraphs (i) to (iii) of paragraph (b).

-- (2) Any such vessel which is equipped with an inboard motor, fitted with built-in or fixed fuel tanks or equipped with a cooking or heating appliance shall carry not less than- - (a) one carbon dioxide fire-extinguisher of not less than four pounds content; or - (b) one dry-chemical extinguisher of not less than two pounds content, it shall carry not less thanin a watertight container.
+- (2) Any such vessel which is equipped with an inboard motor, fitted with built-in or fixed fuel tanks or equipped with a cooking or heating appliance shall carry not less than - (a) one carbon dioxide fire-extinguisher of not less than four pounds content; or - (b) one dry-chemical extinguisher of not less than two pounds content, in effective working condition.

-- (3) If any such vessel travels- - (a) beyond the outer reefs of the Islands; or - (b) if there are no such reefs in that part of the sea in which the vessel is, then one mile off-shore,
+- (3) If any such vessel travels - (a) beyond the outer reefs of the Islands; or - (b) if there are no such reefs in that part of the sea in which the vessel is, then one mile off-shore, it shall carry not less than ---- in a watertight container.